DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

   -  Chart 1.3 = copy of Chart 1.2
   -  Chart 2.3 = copy of Chart 2.2
   -  Chart 3.3 = copy of Chart 3.2
-- Created Slicer 1.1 = allows to select any of the grades, creating a filter on the all charts on the slide.
+- Created Slicer 1.1 = allows to select any of the grades, creating a filter on all charts on the slide.
-- Created Slicer 2.1 = allows to select any student last name, creating a filter on the all charts on the slide.
+- Created Slicer 2.1 = allows to select any student last name, creating a filter on all charts on the slide.
-- The slicers may be combined by selecting any grade in Slicer 1.1 and any last anme in Slicer 2.1.
+- The slicers may be combined by selecting any grade in Slicer 1.1 and any last name in Slicer 2.1.

 ---
 ## 4. Create Cards and KPIs